Executive Coaching ROI

 When an organization invests in a leader’s development, people notice.
 The leader notices.
 It’s a signal that the company believes in investing in people.

-How do you build a coaching ROI business case for your CFO?
+How do you build a business case for your CFO?

 Start with metrics your organization already tracks: engagement scores, turnover rates, time-to-productivity for new leaders, 360-feedback, leadership pipeline assessments.

-Most organizations skip this step.
+Most organizations skip this step, which is why coaching ROI is hard to prove after the fact.
+Setting the baseline before the engagement starts is what makes coaching ROI measurable.
 We measure from the start.
-Six months later you'll know exactly what changed and how to maintain those changes over time.
+Six months later you’ll know what changed and how to maintain those changes over time.

 The conversation with your CFO has four parts: name the specific problem coaching will address (turnover on a specific team, engagement scores in a business unit, a leader who needs to grow into a larger role).
 Attach a dollar cost to that problem using the frameworks above.
 Show the 3-7x ROI range shown in the research.
 Commit to measuring before, during, and after so you’ll have your own ROI data at 90-days and 180-days.